UniversityOfPlymouthComputing/MobileDev-XamarinForms/docs/Chapters/Chapter_3_Navigation/basic_navigation_1.md

              ...
 ```

-Note that `ContentPage` has a property `Title` set in the XAML.
+Note that `ContentPage` element has an attribute `Title` set in the XAML.
 You can also set it in the code-behind as well of course.
 The `NavigationPage` uses this property to display the title.

-> It is important to remember to include the title property when using `NavigationPage`.
-Failure to do so will result in a blank title bar.
+> It is a good habit to include the title property with all pages.
+Failure to do so will result in a blank title when using `NavigationPage`.

 ### Navigating to the Next Page
 Next we turn our attention to the button which can be seen in the XAML below: